Nissan Sileighty: History

-The Sileighty later became notable in popular culture both nationally and internationally such as Initial D (where it was featured as the car driven by Impact Blue drivers Mako Sato and her navigator Sayuki during the first few chapters in the manga and in the First Stage anime), Gran Turismo (where it was featured as the unofficial model based on the one featured in Initial D in the first two games as well as the Kid's Heart version in later games), and Tokyo Xtreme Racer (where the Sileighty appeared in Tokyo Xtreme Racer: Zero, Tokyo Xtreme Racer: Drift and Tokyo Xtreme Racer: Drift 2 and the Onevia appearing exclusively in Drift 2).
-In Japan, it gained prominence following its appearance in Motor Magazine Co.'s Holiday Auto biweekly automotive magazine and as a model car in Tomy's Tomica line.
-(Note: Tomica never made a dedicated model for the Sileighty; most of them would only be produced in special edition sets such as those for Initial D. However, there were limited edition silver-plated versions in the "Tomica Limited" line as well as singular editions of the Sileighty in limited quantities and was also released under the high-end "Tomica Premium" brand.)
-The Sileighty also spawned off a parody vehicle featured in Option magazine called the "Nissan Celeighty" (日産・セルエイティ), which featured a literal cut and shut (or nikoichi (ニコイチ), meaning "two-in-one" in Japanese) vehicle created by welding the front-ends of a Toyota Celsior (Japanese model of the Lexus LS 400) onto another car; this car also appeared in Atsushi Arino's manga, Kan Touge.
+The Sileighty made its mark in popular culture when it was featured in Initial D, where it was featured as the car driven by Impact Blue drivers Mako Sato and her navigator Sayuki during the first few chapters in the manga and in the First Stage anime; the Sileighty made further appearances in video game series such as Gran Turismo (where it was featured as the unofficial model based on the one in Initial D in the first two games as well as the Kid's Heart version in later games), and Tokyo Xtreme Racer (where the Sileighty appeared in Tokyo Xtreme Racer: Zero, Tokyo Xtreme Racer: Drift and Tokyo Xtreme Racer: Drift 2 and the Onevia appearing exclusively in Drift 2).
+Its appearance in Motor Magazine Ltd.'s Holiday Auto magazine as well as in Tomy's Tomica model car line (Note: Dedicated models of the Sileighty were never sold by Tomica themselves; they were mostly produced for special edition sets such as those for Initial D. However, there were limited edition silver-plated versions of the Sileighty in the "Tomica Limited" line as well as singular editions released in limited quantities; they were also released under the high-end "Tomica Premium" brand.) also helped with its cultural recognition.

+The Sileighty also spawned off a parody vehicle featured on Option known as the "Nissan Celeighty" (日産・セルエイティ), featuring a literal cut and shut (or nikoichi (ニコイチ), meaning "two-in-one" in Japanese) vehicle created by welding the front-ends of a Toyota Celsior (Japanese model of the Lexus LS 400) onto another car; this car also appeared in Atsushi Arino's manga, Otoko Touge.

 Kid's Heart version

-On May 1, 1998, Japanese tuning company Kid's Heart released a limited run of Sileighty vehicles for sale in several Nissan dealerships as well as being offered by Kid's Heart themselves, with about 500 units being produced.
-Built on the late model ("Kouki") 180SX, these were official models that can be serviced at any Nissan dealers in the region.
-Engine choices were the naturally aspirated SR20DE and the turbocharged SR20DET, with the same 140 or 205 PS as a standard 180SX.
+Japanese tuning company Kid's Heart released a limited number of Sileighty vehicles for sale in Nissan dealerships (as well as being offered directly by the tuning company itself) on May 1, 1998, with about 500 units being produced.
+Built on the late model ("Kouki") 180SX, engine choices were the naturally aspirated SR20DE and the turbocharged SR20DET, with the same 140 or 205 PS as the 180SX.
 A five-speed manual or a four-speed automatic were available.
-Standard equipment included N1 headlights, a fin-type grill, an Aero Form bumper, side skirts, and "专用" (meaning "dedicated" in Japanese) logos in the front fenders and the rear.
-A NISMO limited-slip differential (LSD), a revised suspension system with stiffer springs and ECU tuning were also included as an option.
-Engine tuning options bumped up power outputs of the turbo engine to 230 PS at 0.9 bar of boost.
+Standard equipment included N1-spec headlights, a fin-type grille, OEM Aero Form bumpers, side skirts, and badges reading "专用" (meaning "dedicated" in Japanese) on the front fenders and the rear.
+A NISMO-built limited-slip differential (LSD), a revised suspension system with stiffer springs and ECU tuning were also included as an option, with the latter bumping up power outputs of the turbo engine to 230 PS at 0.9 bar of boost.
 Five color options were offered: Yellow, Spark Silver Metallic, Midnight Purple Pearl, Super Black, and White.

-Though the official name of the car remained as 180SX, the Kid's Heart Sileighty was the only one officially granted permission by Nissan to use the registered trademark (registration number 5118200), making it in effect an "official" Sileighty model.
+Nissan trademarked the Sileighty name for use with the Kid's Heart Sileighty models (with registration number 5118200), making it an "official" model under the Sileighty name despite the cars still being known as the 180SX owing to its body style.